 Yes, the WORLD.
 Let’s face it, when there’s a box with a label carrying a claim like that staring you in the face, you’re going to be falling over yourself with rabid curiosity at just what makes it so special to play.

-7 Wonders is a game by the super talented Antoine Bauza, the designer of a long list of titles which are very well regarded in the board gaming community, including Ghost Stories and Takenoko [see our Takenoko review here].
+The 7 Wonders Board Game is created by the super talented Antoine Bauza, the designer of a long list of titles which are very well regarded in the board gaming community, including Ghost Stories and Takenoko [see our Takenoko review here].
 Originally published in 2010, it’s still going strong, racking up the accolades, sitting proudly on game shelves across the globe and snagging itself the title of World’s Most Awarded Board Game.

 This game casts you as: a Great Leader of an ancient civilisation, an Ambitious Architect of a prosperous city, and a Mighty Military General … nervously glancing at your rivals as their power and influence grows.